‘General Hospital’ Spoilers: New Couple Alert, Are Griffin And Olivia Official?

 While General Hospital spoilers don’t go into detail on how this will affect Griffin, it’s expected to be a huge deal with their tangled ties.
 As longtime fans will know, Olivia has been obsessed with Duke since the 80s, and since actress Tonja Walker is finally back in the role, perhaps the writers of General Hospital will bring that back into focus?

-If the writers do go in that direction it’s going to be a twisted tale.
+If the writers do go in that direction, it’s going to be a twisted tale.
 General Hospital viewers may remember earlier in the season that it was revealed that Griffin is Duke’s son, so perhaps Olivia will then transfer her obsession onto him?
 We don’t know if Griffin will feel anything but disgust for Olivia but either way, it should be a sight to see once they realize what has transpired between the two of them

 ‘General Hospital’ Spoilers: Claudette Pleads With Griffin To Keep Affair Secret – Nathan… https://t.co/Dljwdml8Ks pic.twitter.com/3S9Wb9W0Bm